 The purpose of the Public Information Center was to provide information about the Official Plan Review, Master Servicing Plan, and Transportation Master Plan.
-Input and feedback was received from the public on the growth options under consideration through the Municipal Comprehensive Review, and issues and ideas relating to the City's servicing and transportation systems.
+Input and feedback was received from the public

 After providing an introduction to each of the studies, participants were invited to join one of five Discussion Groups: Official Plan; Housing, Intensification and Growth Options; Employment; Transportation Master Plan update; and Master Servicing Plan update.